ericrq/ericrq/README-ENG.md

 <div align="justify">

-Registration System for College Carpools Made in Python With SQLite Database and Discord Library, It is Possible to Register Carpool, Delete Carpool and Check in a Table How Much Should Be Paid for Each Driver.
+Registration System For College Carpools Made In Python With SQLite Database And Discord Library, It Is Possible To Register Carpool, Delete Carpool And Check In A Table How Much Should Be Paid For Each Driver.

 </div>